nyathea/nyathea/README.md

 # Thea 🐾

-learning to code in swift and obj-c for apple platforms. i like to make tweaks and stuff.
+learning swift and obj-c for apple platforms. i like to make tweaks and stuff.

-no ETA's
+no ETA wen